Wedding Checklist for the Groom: Do’s and Don’ts for Your Special Day

 - Book the honeymoon.
 Every couple works out their honeymoon plans in different ways.
 You might plan the trip together, or the groom may plan a surprise getaway to sweep the bride off her feet.
 Either way, it's typically the groom who takes the lead when it comes to actually booking the trip (plane tickets, hotel reservations, etc).

 Are these the only jobs you'll have to do leading up to your wedding day?
 Not by a long shot.
 But hey, it's a start!
-If you have any more questions about how we can help you prepare for your wedding day by creating a custom ring, we're here to help.
+If you have any more questions about how we can help you prepare for your big day by creating a custom ring, we're here to help.
 Contact us today to learn more about designing the perfect wedding rings for you and your bride-to-be!